Bullion VS Currencies

-Contrary to the ordinary running lie that gold standards provoke the banking crisis, the truth is that ever since 1971, the world has seen more and more bank crisis than ever before.
+Contrary to the running lie that gold standards provoke many banking crises.
+The truth is that ever since 1971, the world has seen more and deeper bank crises than ever before.
 Recent financial lockdown laws implemented are likely preparing for further future instability.